Take a step into my office.

 In emergency situations, every second counts.
 Ambient dictation can save crucial time by allowing physicians to dictate patient information while simultaneously performing life-saving procedures.

 This not only increases efficiency but also ensures accurate and timely documentation.
+For a clinician‑focused overview of ambient clinical intelligence, read what is ambient clinical intelligence (ACI)?.

 The ambient dictation technology itself is powerful and has potential to provide so much more to clinicians outside of basic documentation.